 Faculty.
 The St. Olaf Chemistry Department has eight tenured, one tenure track, and four term appointment faculty members, all of whom hold the Ph.D. degree in chemistry.
 Over the years, three members of the department, Emil O. Ellingson, Albert E. Finholt, and John P. Walters have been recognized for teaching excellence by the Manufacturing Chemists Association.
 John Walters has also received the American Chemical Society Analytical Division Award for Excellence in Teaching in 1993, the Carnegie Foundation for Advancement of Teaching Award as Minnesota Professor of the Year for 1997, and a prestigious Camille and Henry Dreyfus Scholar/Fellow Award for Undergraduate Institutions in 1997.
 Gary Miessler received a Teacher-Scholar Award from the Dreyfus Foundation in 1981.
 Both he and John Walters have served as mentors to a teaching postdoctoral fellow under Dreyfus Foundation sponsorship.
 Paul Jackson was one of these Dreyfus Fellows.
 In 1988 Robert Hanson was named a National Science Foundation Presidential Young Investigator.
 This is one of a very few such awards given to a faculty member at a four-year college.

 Facilities.
-The department is located in Regents Hall of Natural Science (add web site linkhttps://www.stolaf.edu/regentshall/ ).
-In this new facility we have new and improved teaching labs, research labs and classroom spaces as well as informal gathering spaces and offices.
+The department is located in Regents Hall of Natural Science (add web site link https://www.stolaf.edu/regentshall/ ).
+In this facility we have new and improved teaching labs, research labs and classroom spaces as well as informal gathering spaces and offices.
 We are organized in an interdisciplinary fashion with colleagues from other departments that share similar interests.
 For example, chemistry faculty members who teach and do research in biochemistry are located near the biology faculty interested in molecular biology.
-Likewise, analytical chemists are near faculty who teach and do research in ecology and environmental studies.
+Likewise, analytical chemists are near faculty who teach and conduct research in ecology and environmental studies.

 In 2001 we installed a new Bruker 400 MHz Nuclear Magnetic Resonance Spectrometer (NMR) and in 2003 we purchased a new Bruker Liquid Chromatograph/Mass Spectrometer.
-A comprehensive equipment l can be found here.
+A comprehensive equipment list can be found here.